ClassicPress/dev-workflows/README.md

-# ClassicPress workflows for Plugins and Themes Developers
+# ClassicPress workflows for Plugin and Theme Developers

 In this repository you'll find GitHub workflows that you can use in your projects.